 - Understand the basic principles of bioenergetics that govern catabolic and metabolic reactions that occur within cells.

-- Understand how the cell cycle is orchestrated & regulated through actions of specific cyclins, cyclin-dependent kinases, inhibitors of kinases, checkpoints, and how acquired or inherited alterations of cell cycle regulation lead to cancer.
+- Understand how the cell cycle is orchestrated and regulated through actions of specific cyclins, cyclin-dependent kinases, inhibitors of kinases, checkpoints, and how acquired or inherited alterations of cell cycle regulation lead to cancer.

 - Understand basic mechanism of programmed cell death, including apoptosis and autophagy.